 How do you know if a material in a workplace is corrosive?

 by themselves or contained in other materials.
 It is a good idea to

-The ANSI Z 358.1 standard was first published in 1981 and then revised in 1990, 1998, 2004 and now again in 2009.
+The ANSI Z 358.1 standard was first published in 1981 and then revised in 1990, 1998, 2004, 2009 and 2014.

 Does the ANSI Z 358.1 standard only apply to eyewash stations?

 No, the standard also applies to emergency showers and eye/face wash equipment.